 - What individual pieces of evidence are used to support those reasons?

 - Do those pieces of evidence actually support the reasons and claim?

 - How are language, images, and/or sound used to convey meaning or influence the audience’s thinking?

 - What is the information artifact trying to motivate its audience to do in response to the information?

 - How is that motivation related to the information artifact’s cultural and temporal context?

-This level of critical awareness can help you discern the facts, themselves, from the overall effect of the information artifact taken as a whole.
+These questions will help you determine additional avenues of research, and this level of critical awareness will help you discern the facts, themselves, from the overall effect of the information artifact.
 By doing so you will be better equipped to separate the factual content from the rhetorical frame and context of a source.